How to Clean Hardwood Floors: The Ultimate Guide to Floor Maintenance

 Your floor is unfinished or stained if you have a non-glossy surface.
 The hardest to distinguish is shiny flooring.

 To know if your surface seal is old or modern, pour some water drops on the most worn area.
-If the water stays beaded after a few minutes, it’s likely it’s a modern seal.
+If the water stays beaded after a few minutes, it's likely a modern seal.
 Meanwhile, if it darkens or soaks the wood, chances are your seal is poorly finished or is old.
 Gentle care is necessary.

 The finishes of older floors are typically lacquer, shellac, or varnish.
 Though they are technically surface sealed, they tend not to be as durable as their modern counterparts.